Psychology Schools in Rhode Island

 Keep reading to learn more about several of the leading undergraduate and graduate psychology programs in Rhode Island.

-The University of Rhode Island confers the Bachelor of Arts (BA) in Psychology to students to successfully complete the four-year undergraduate program.
+The University of Rhode Island confers the Bachelor of Arts (BA) in Psychology to students who successfully complete the four-year undergraduate program.
 Students will complete major requirements and electives encompassing such topics as alcohol and drug counseling, clinical psychology, child development, and school psychology.
 Students must complete at least one internship.
 Psychology majors who live on campus may want to live in a Living Learning Community with other psychology students.
 Study abroad opportunities are also available, and psychology majors may find a graduate student or faculty member mentor through the Psychology Club or Psi Chi, both on-campus organizations open to psychology majors.

 Undergraduate students at Providence College may pursue a Bachelor of Arts (BA) in Psychology.
 In addition to core college requirements, psychology majors must complete 12 psychology courses to fulfill degree requirements.
 Core courses cover topics including biopsychology, health psychology, learning, cognitive psychology, and psychological testing and analysis.
 Students are encouraged to assist faculty members with research to gain the skills necessary to continue to graduate study.
 Psychology majors may become involved by contributing to Analyze This, the newsletter of the psychology department or, if eligible, by joining Psi Chi, the national honor society for psychology students.

 Rhode Island College